Soham-Debnath/Python-project-1/README.md

- This is JARVIS an ai assitant, programmed in Python language
+ This is JARVIS an ai assitant, programmed in Python language.